pmoros/iac-terraform-azure/README.md

 This project divides the infrastructure into global resources (used by all environments) like resource groups or storage accounts.
 There are also modules and an staging environment.

-1. Create the global resources using the terraform `terraform apply` command.
-   1. Create the resource group for the global resources using the terraform `terraform apply` command in the `global/resource-group` folder.
+1. Create the global resources using the terraform `terraform apply` command in the `global` folder.
-   2. Create the storage account for the global resources (terraform state will be store here) using the terraform `terraform apply` command in the `global/storage-account` folder.

 # Build and Test

-There is a stage environment configured to apply the described infrastructure.
-To create this environment execute `cd stage` and then `terraform apply` in order to execute the script.
+## Environments

+- In the `terraform` folder you can find the infrastructure for the different environments.
+These are separated using subfolders for each environment.
+That is because each environment has its own state file and variables file.
+This approach has been found to be the most flexible and easy to maintain, as it allows for easy separation of environments and allows for easy addition of new environments.